RonanC/Countdown-Letters-Game-Solver/README.md

 Stack overflow (my question):
 http://stackoverflow.com/questions/35869763/implementation-of-heaps-algorithm-in-scheme-permutation-generation

+#### Introduction
+I used heaps algorithm in conjunction with the hashlib library in order to find the matching word.

+#### Walk through
 I created a Heap style algorithm that saves every permutation into a list.
 The first version was naive; it attempted to check every permutation against every nine letter word.
 I left the program running until: